ahupp/unit-syntax/README.md

 ## Future work and open questions

 - Fortress uses an `in` operator to apply units to a non-literal value, e.g `x in meters`.
 This has the advantage of being unambiguous regardless of parenthesization.
-In python this would conflcit with `value in [a, b, c]`, but `as` is
+In python this would conflcit with `value in [a, b, c]`, but `as` reads similarly and has similar syntactic benefits.
 - Move to tree-sitter, which will be simpler and has a chance of providing syntax highlighting
 - Test against various ipython and python versions
 - Support standalone scripts through sys.meta_path
 - Check units at parse time
 - Unit type hints, maybe checked with [@runtime_checkable](https://docs.python.org/3/library/typing.html#typing.runtime_checkable).
 More Pint typechecking [discussion](https://github.com/hgrecco/pint/issues/1166)
-- Pint does not do the right thing when applied to generator expressions, e.g `(a for a in range(0, 4)) meters`
 - Expand the demo Colab notebook
-- Detail parsing ... nuances e.g `1 meters * sin(45 degrees)`
+- Detail parsing.. nuances e.g `1 meters * sin(45 degrees)`
 - Typography of output